 SI.
 No. ADB's IRP 2009 (BLARRP 2007) (LARR Act 2013) Comparison / Gaps Gap Mitigations through Resettlement Framework (RF) and Entitlement Matrix (EM) 1 Involuntary resettlement should be avoided wherever possible; early screening to identify involuntary resettlement impacts and risks.
 No such objective has been outlined LARR Act 2013 aims to promote non displacing or least displacing alternatives.
 It lays special emphasis on the need for early screening.
 BLARRP does not deal with the minimization of involuntary resettlement.
 LARR Act 2013 meets ADB IR Policy requirements.
 Early screening to identify involuntary resettlement impacts and risks will be carried out with a view to avoiding involuntary resettlement as per the LARR Act 2013 2 Minimize involuntary resettlement by exploring project and design alternatives No such objective is outlined LARR Act 2013 aims to minimize displacement and to promote, as far as possible, non-displacing or least-displacing alternatives.
 BLARRP does not provide for minimizing resettlement and do not deal with alternate design.
 LARR Act 2013 clearly defines the procedures to minimize involuntary resettlement through proper alternate engineering design and adequate consultation with stakeholders.
 LARR Act 2013 meets ADB IR Policy requirements.
-Specific Procedures and steps to minimize involuntary resettlement by taking into consideration proper alternate engineering design and adequate consultation with stakeholders have been incorporated in the RF &amp; EM in accordance with the provisions laid down in LARR Act 2013 3 Conducting census of displaced persons and resettlement planning No provision or procedure specified.
-LARR Act 2013 does provide for a detailed census through household surveys of affected persons in order to assess vulnerability and other entitlements for resettlement planning in case of permanent or temporary losses, regardless of scale.
-BLARRP does not provide for census surveys of affected persons or need for resettlement planning.
-Only inventories of losses and lists of affected persons are prepared under these.
-ADB policy defines the need for a detailed census through household surveys of affected persons in order to assess vulnerability and other entitlements.
-This gap is addressed in No project involving displacement of families will be undertaken without a detailed Social Impact Assessment, Base Line Survey, and Resettlement Planning as laid down in the LARR Act 2013
+Specific Procedures and steps to minimize involuntary resettlement by taking into consideration proper alternate engineering design and adequate consultation with stakeholders have been incorporated in the RF & EM in accordance with the provisions laid down in LARR Act 2013 3 Conducting census of No provision or procedure LARR Act 2013 does provide for a detailed census through BLARRP does not provide for census surveys of affected persons No project involving displacement of families will